-Justin, I was given your contact info from a senior resident in my department.
+Question: I was given your contact info from a senior resident in my department.
 He said he meets with you and it’s been helpful, but I think he may be in a different financial situation than I am in.
 I am barely making ends meet so I’m not sure why I would meet with a financial advisor if I don’t have money to invest.

-I understand your initial reaction to your colleague’s suggestion.
+Answer: I understand your initial reaction to your colleague’s suggestion.
 “Financial Advisor” is a vague job description.
 I know advisors who only manage investments.
 I know advisors who specialize in creating retirement income strategies.
 I know advisors who only work with people who possess a certain level of net worth.
 None of those advisors would be appealing or useful to a resident physician who is making a PGY1 salary, paying rent, and likely hundreds of thousands of dollars in debt.

 The way I help my clients is holistic and starts with financial education because it seems that most Americans have little financial training or experience.
 It is important, as early in your career as possible, to have a thorough understanding of the following topics: